daisygunn/grow-restaurant/README.md

 ![](assets/images/wave_report.jpg)

-My initial wave report had multiple contrast errors and so I had to alter my design, the pink used for active/hover nav links was changed to white and I enlarged the font-size in my footer.
+My initial wave report had multiple contrast errors and so I had to alter my design, the pink used for active/hover nav links were changed to white and I enlarged the font size in my footer.
 However, one contrast error is still showing in the footer.
 I am unable to find the reason for this error and have chosen to leave the element as it is, the reason for this is due to the fact it is visually the same as the other elements surrounding it and they do not have a contrast error.

 ![](assets/images/contrast_error.jpg)